oxyplugins/oxy-toolbox/readme.txt

 == Changelog ==

+= 1.4.8 ( February 17, 2021 ) =
+* [Editor Tweaks] Added "Copy Selector" option.
+Adds a copy button next to element's ID/class using which the ID or class can be copied to clipboard with a single click.
+* [Editor Tweaks] Added "Disable Oxygen Composite Elements" option.
+Details: https://www.facebook.com/groups/wpdevdesign/permalink/3090682121034715/.
+* [Navigator] Added "Remove Customize From Admin Bar in Oxygen Editor" and "Remove My Account (User Profile) From Admin Bar in Oxygen Editor" options.
+These admin bar menu items are generally not needed and the latter interferes/could get annoying when the cursor is taken on/around the Save button.
+* [Conditions] Added "Product in Sub Categories of" condition under Woo Product.
+This will enable you to output an element only if the current product is in the child categories (of any depth) of the chosen product category.
+* [Conditions] Improved these WooCommerce conditions by making them more performant: Product in Category, Product has Tag, Selected Tag has at least One Product, Selected Category has at least One Product.

 = 1.4.7 ( February 07, 2021 ) =
 * [SEOPress] Fixed Oxygen's slider component getting broken (no styling).
 Details: https://www.facebook.com/groups/seopress/permalink/1367204456976316/
 * [Conditions] Added Locale (when using Polylang) condition under Post category.
 Thanks to Alexander Buzmakov for https://oxywp.com/polylang-condition-in-oxygen/.